 Primary conditions or symptoms for which gold coin herb may be prescribed by TCM doctors*: Urinary tract infection Jaundice Carbuncles Sores Snake bites bladder stones Urinary stones Ulcers Eczema Burns Loss of appetite Fatigue Abdominal pain

 Contraindications*: This substance should not be used when there are no signs of a Damp-Heat condition and should be avoided during pregnancy.

 In Traditional Chinese Medicine (TCM), gold coin herb are plants that belong to the 'Herbs that drain Dampness' category.
-These herbs are typically diuretics, meaning that they promotes the increased production of urine in order to remove Damp that has accumulated in the body.
-According to TCM Damp accumulates first in the lower limbs, causing edema and impaired movement.
+These herbs are typically diuretics, meaning that they promotes the increased production of urine in order to remove Dampness that has accumulated in the body.
+According to TCM Dampness accumulates first in the lower limbs, causing edema and impaired movement.
 From there, if unchecked, it can move upward and impair digestion and eventually the respiratory system.

 Furthermore gold coin herb are plants that are Cool in nature.
-This means that gold coin herb tend to help people who have too much "heat" in their body, although with less effect than a plant that would be Cold in nature.
+This means that gold coin herb tend to help people who have too much 'Heat' in their body, although with less effect than a plant that would be Cold in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
 Depending on your condition gold coin herb can help restore a harmonious balance between Yin and Yang.